lauracutting/typetune/_posts/2020-10-28-groovy-baby.md

   * The counter-culture movement of the 60s was highly influenced by Eastern culture for its spiritual aspect that condoned self-discovery and aesthetic values.
 This rejection of the establishment and subsequent self-discovery meant freeing one’s body and mind from the constructs of society, through the use of drugs or trance-inducing music.
 Hendrix himself partook in such mind-freeing practices by taking tabs of LSD before shows to be connected subconsciously with his music, creating an image for himself as a “hippy.”

+    * bright pink, blues, greens, browns, and yellow but uses accented gold to highlight the psychedelic theme the musician aimed for.
+This replacement of religious symbols or gods with an image of the artist undermines the religious significance of the original image; it was also a strategy used in various album covers of the 1960s and 70s

   https://visualartsdepartment.wordpress.com/psychedelic-60s/

 https://www.brooklynvegan.com/best-psychedelic-rock-albums-summer-of-love-1967/